pasonjakub/AirlineReservationSystem/README.md

   * void setWorking(bool working) - value set to false if user terminates program
   * Int getChoice() - reading the user choice for the options
   * void setChoice(int choice) - setting the user choice

+##7.
+Resources
+In the project the following resources are used:
+- seat_callback.txt - file in which saved are the seats which are already taken
+  - first column - rows, second column - columns, they are read in pairs inside of the program
+- database.db - database which is used for this project
+  - AIRPORT
+  - CONTROLLER
+  - FLIGHT
+  - PASSENGER
+  - TICKET

+##8.
+Future development
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The first thing could be the improvement displaying the flights to filter it by departure/destination place or date.
+Another thing could be the deletion of chosen flight by admin, however it will require some kind of notification for passengers who have already bought the ticket for this flight.